 if not api_key:

 Claude Code's git integration is one of its most practical features for daily development.
-These questions test whether you understand what's happening under the hood.
+These questions test understanding of automated workflows.

 Every Claude-generated commit includes attribution: